8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] make sure finance handoff works
 - [ ] dealer/accessories/newOrder/cm06lhi4u0001lb03xvaq4gwu print receipt not working in prod
 - [ ] need to redo clientfile
+- [ ] -------- INVENTORY --------
+- [ ] refunded deposit button to remove it from unit file and put it back up for sale
+- [ ] setting to sold, use seearch command search to search for unit file

 - [ ] -------- CLIENT SITE --------
 - [ ] sales quotes tab, finish actions